Start a Node

 account.
 For this simple application, you can create one index.html

-For example, this sample demonstrates how to use JavaScript, the Polkadot-JS API, and HTML to do the following:
+For example, this sample index.html demonstrates how to use JavaScript, the Polkadot-JS API, and HTML to do the following: